 “I’ll call the polis.”

-From a distance more vehicles have appeared in the car park at the end of the loch – in the south of England that would be a cue for a parking meter.
-On the other side of a knoll, that was passed the evening before making for my pitch, two backpackers are striking camp – they are camped well away from the left-hand anglers.
-These two were not there the night before or maybe they were missed in the fug of tiredness.
-They are too far away for a “you TGO?”.
+The anglers are just stirring as me and my Moroccan blue rucksack head for the car park, where more vehicles have appeared overnight.
+In the south of England that would be the cue for a parking meter.
+On the other side of the knoll that was stood on the evening before, two backpackers are striking camp from a pitch well away from the left-hand anglers.
+These two were not there the night before, but maybe they were missed in the fug of tiredness.
+Either way they are too far distant for a yelled “you TGO?”

 “Hellooo,” he replies.
 My arm is outstretched.

 “Just wondering, are these of any use to you?”

 The angler is very polite.